 To select the right key performance indicators or KPIs, you must be clear on the user and business goals your product serves.
 If your product directly generates revenue, then revenue is likely to be a key indicator, for example.
 If you are not sure what these goals are, then ask yourself how the product benefits the users and the company.
 Why would people want to use it and why would the business want to invest in it?
 Then take the next step and capture the goals using, for instance, my Product Vision Board.
-You can download the tool and find out how to use it at romanpichler/tools/vision-board.
+You can download the tool and find out how to use it at romanpichler/tools/product-vision-board.

 Additionally, use any product goals that you have set for your product to derive further KPIs and complete your set of indicators.
 Product goals are specific benefits or outcomes that your product should create.
-These goals should be derived from, or at least aligned with, the user and business goal.
-I capture them on a product roadmap like my GO roadmap, as I explain in more detail my article How to Choose the Right KPIs for your Product.
+These goals should be derived from, or at least aligned with, the user and business goals.
+I capture them on a product roadmap like my GO roadmap, as I explain in more detail in my article How to Choose the Right KPIs for your Product.

 2 Make the Goals Specific